Children Who Chase Lost Voices: Plot

-Morisaki tells Asuna that she can go back but she decides to accompany him.
+Morisaki tells Asuna that she must return home, but she decides to accompany him.
 They both go into the realm via an underwater entrance.
-Once inside, they journey to the Gate of Life and Death which can bring the souls of people back from the dead, along with Mimi (who had sneaked in inside Asuna's backpack).
+Once inside, they journey to the Gate of Life and Death, which can resurrect people from the dead, along with Mimi (who had sneaked in inside Asuna's backpack).

 Upon arriving in his village, Shin is told he failed his mission to retrieve the clavis, because Asuna has unknowingly returned with a fragment of one.
-Shin re-embarks to stop Asuna and Morisaki from wreaking havoc in Agartha.
+Shin plans to stop Asuna and Morisaki from wreaking havoc in Agartha.
 Along the way, Asuna is kidnapped by a race of monsters called the Izoku.
-She awakens in a closed area and meets a young girl named Manna; they both try to escape but are not able to.
+She awakens in a closed area and meets a young girl named Manna.
+They are unable to escape.
 The day begins to darken and the Izoku begin to appear, but they can only move in the shadows.
 In their escape attempt they encounter Shin, who helps them but is wounded by an Izoku during the escape.
-Morisaki finds Asuna and Manna down the river as well as Shin with the help of Mimi.
-Shin tries to retrieve the clavis crystal fragment that belongs to Asuna.
+Morisaki finds Asuna and Manna down the river, as well as Shin and Mimi.
+Shin tries to retrieve the clavis crystal fragment that Asuna had.
 However, he is too weak to put up a fight and Morisaki easily defeats him.
 Asuna convinces Morisaki to take him with them while Manna leads them to her village.

-Once there, the villagers are at first reluctant to help the "top-dwellers" but the village elder convinces the guards to let them in.
-The elder allows them to stay one night at the village because they have brought Manna back but they cannot stay more than that due to past history in that top-dwellers always bring bad luck to Agartha.
-Meanwhile, Asuna checks up on Shin but he yells at her to leave him alone.
+Once there, the villagers are at first reluctant to help the "top-dwellers", but the village elder convinces the guards to let them in.
+The elder allows them to stay one night at the village because they have brought Manna back, but they cannot stay more than that due to past history in that top-dwellers always bring bad luck to Agartha.
+Meanwhile, Asuna checks up on Shin, but he tells her to leave the village.

-The next morning, Asuna and Morisaki depart from Amaurot by boat, but Mimi no longer wants to accompany them.
-Shin wakes up later and finds that Mimi has died; Shin, Manna, and the elder proceed to offer Mimi's corpse to the Quetzalcoatl.
+The next day, Asuna and Morisaki leave Amaurot by boat, but Mimi stays with the villagers.
+Shin wakes up and finds that Mimi has died.
+Shin, Manna, and the elder proceed to offer Mimi's corpse to the Quetzalcoatl.
 When Shin sees the villagers riding away to kill them, he decides to follow, in order to protect Asuna.
-Morisaki and Asuna are walking towards a steep cliff when they are attacked by the villagers but they are saved by Shin.
-Asuna tries to climb down but is too scared, while Morisaki continues on, after trading his gun for her clavis shard and telling her to go back to the surface.

-Meanwhile, Shin is fighting the villagers and is about to be killed when the villagers sense that the clavis crystal has reached the Gate of Life and Death.
-They leave Shin to let him wander aimlessly, having betrayed his country.
+Morisaki and Asuna walk towards a steep cliff, when they are ambushed by the villagers but they are saved by Shin.
+Morisaki trades the gun for the clavis shard with Asuna, when she refuses to climb down the ledge.
+Meanwhile, Shin is fighting the villagers and is about to be killed when they sense that the clavis crystal has reached the Gate of Life and Death.
+They leave Shin to wander aimlessly, having betrayed his country.